AbdurRafay-Nasir/Tic-Tac-Toe-NGO/README.md

 - This is used for games where cheating is not a concern.
 Like Co-op.
 - A Client-hosted server is literally the same thing as dedicated server.
 The only difference is that it runs on a client's machine.
 - The client running the server is called host.
-- Since host is server and client at same time.
-They have final say, meaning they can kill your player without moving an inch.
+- Since the host is both the server and a client at the same time, they have the final say.
+This means they can eliminate your player without even moving.
 - Example: Among us

 ### Difference between Dedicated and Client-hosted servers